 Romanticism 20: Keats and Shelley and OOO.
 I'm reminded of an earlier reflection on Whitehead's and Schelling's process ontology of organism and the principle of non-contradiction.
 Keat's Ode on a Grecian Urn.

-I’ve been reading Owen Barfield‘s recently republished philosophical novella Unancestral Voice (1967, 2010).
-Like many of his books, its aim is to make the esotericism of Rudolf Steiner more digestible to a contemporary, or at least late 20th century, audience.
-Barfield begins by setting the late industrial scene ~1967, situating us within the toxic detritus […]
+https://www.youtube.com/watch?v=oedVDN1xOWM I've been reading Owen Barfield's recently republished philosophical novella Unancestral Voice (1967, 2010).
+Like many of his books, its aim is to make the esotericism of Rudolf Steiner more digestible to a 20th century audience.
+Barfield begins by setting the late industrial scene ~1967, situating us within the toxic detritus of a decaying civilization [...]

 Poetry as soul-making Strictly speaking, what I want to talk about today does not exist, or at least if it does, remains for the most part unconscious to the rational, waking ego’s daylight gaze.
 Nonetheless, I’m forced to call this unknown phantasm something, and the name ‘imagination’ seems to suit it fine.
 Imagination is that [...]